-Kohlmann joined the youth side of Borussia Dortmund at an early age and received his first call up to the Irish national teams when Brian Kerr picked him for the under 18s in 2000.
+Kohlmann joined the youth side of Borussia Dortmund at an early age and received his first call up to the Irish national teams when Brian Kerr picked him for the under-18s in 2000.
 In 2002 he made his league debut for Borussia Dortmund II (the reserve team).
-The following year he made the first of 5 appearances for the Ireland under 21 team.
+The following year he made the first of five appearances for the Ireland under-21 team.

 Kohlmann was called up to the Borussia Dortmund senior team for the 2004/05 season.
-On the 13th November Kohlmann became the 3rd Irish footballer, and the first not to be born in Ireland, to play in the Bundesliga when he started for Borussia Dortmund away to Kaiserslautern.
+On the 13th November Kohlmann became the third Irish footballer, and the first not to be born in Ireland, to play in the Bundesliga when he started for Borussia Dortmund away to Kaiserslautern.
 It was a nightmare start for the defender as he suffered a serious injury just before half time and had to be replaced.
 He would never play another first team game for the German giants.

 He'd spend six seasons with Union in the second tier before dropping a league to play for Holstein Kiel in 2014.
-After 3 years there, Kohlmann retired from playing in 2017 and took up coaching with the team in Northern Germany.
+After three years there, Kohlmann retired from playing in 2017 and took up coaching with the team in Northern Germany.

-After earning eight caps for Ireland playing with Bohemians, full back Eamon Gregg joined Vfl Lubeck in the German 3rd tier for a year in 1980.
+After earning eight caps for Ireland playing with Bohemians, full back Eamon Gregg joined Vfl Lubeck in the German third tier for a year in 1980.
 He was joined by journeyman LOI striker Eddie Byrne.
-After being released by Newcastle in 2003, another full back Joe Kendrick played 10 times as 1860 Munchen II (the reserve side of 1860) won the regional 4th tier.
+After being released by Newcastle in 2003, another full back Joe Kendrick played 10 times as 1860 Munchen II (the reserve side of 1860) won the regional fourthh tier.